Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 Getting to the Seawall From Downtown Vancouver

 One of my favourite walking routes to Stanley Park is along Robson Street, which ends at Lost Lagoon.
 Robson Street is a tourist attraction in its own right and is lined with many interesting shops.
 Lost Lagoon is an attractive body of fresh water in Stanley Park.
 It's popular with bird watchers and has a nature house on its perimeter.
 There are signposts by the lagoon that indicate the direction to the seawall.

 Another very pleasant route to the park is beside Burrard Inlet.
 If you turn right when leaving the Waterfront SkyTrain station, you'll have two choices for reaching Stanley Park.
 (SkyTrain is a light rapid transit system.)
 To get to the park, you can stay on the sidewalk, which gives glimpses of the inlet, or you can go down to the walking and cycling path beside the inlet.

 The walking path is continuous with the Stanley Park Seawall, which is in turn continuous with the rest of the Seaside Greenway.
-You can go for a short walk or a very long walk once you're on the path.
+You can go for a short walk or a very long one once you're on the path.

 The journey from downtown Vancouver to Stanley Park is about a twenty minute walk at a fairly brisk pace.
 If you stay on the Burrard Inlet path, the journey will be a bit longer.
 Buses travel to the park, and there are pay parking lots in the park for cars.